 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make an Asian Edamame Salad
+How To Make This Edamame Cucumber Salad

 Whether you're trying out new flavors or adding something special to your favorite recipe rotation - this Asian Edamame Salad checks all the boxes.

-- In a medium size bowl, add the rice vinegar, lime juice, toasted sesame seed oil, honey, ground or fresh ginger, and the ground or fresh garlic.
+Step 1: In a medium size bowl, add the rice vinegar, lime juice, toasted sesame seed oil, honey, ground or fresh ginger, and the ground or fresh garlic.
 Whisk well until everything is combined.

-- Add one or two sliced green onions and add to the bowl.
+Step 2: Slice the cucumber very thin and add to a large bowl.
+Add one or two sliced green onions and add to the bowl.

-- Toss in the edamame seeds and toss with the Japanese Sesame dressing to coat all the vegetables.
+Step 3: Toss in the edamame seeds and toss with the Japanese Sesame dressing to coat all the vegetables.

-- Sprinkle on the sesame seeds and serve immediately.
+Step 4: Sprinkle on the sesame seeds and serve immediately.
 You can use raw, toasted, or a blend of white and black sesame seeds.

 Serving Suggestions